A social media ban for under-16s passes the Australian Senate and will soon be a world-first law

 “The government is running blindfolded into a brick wall by rushing this legislation.
 Young Australians deserve evidence-based policies, not decisions made in haste,” Stone said in a statement.

-The platforms had complained that the law would be unworkable, and had urged the Senate to delay the vote until at least June next year when a government-commissioned evaluation of age assurance technologies made its report on how young children could be excluded.
+The platforms had complained that the law would be unworkable and had urged the Senate to delay the vote until at least June 2025 when a government-commissioned evaluation of age assurance technologies will report on how young children could be excluded.

+“Naturally, we respect the laws decided by the Australian Parliament,” Facebook and Instagram owner Meta Platforms said in a statement.
+“However, we are concerned about the process which rushed the legislation through while failing to properly consider the evidence, what industry already does to ensure age-appropriate experiences, and the voices of young people.”

 Critics argue the government is attempting to convince parents it is protecting their children ahead of a general election due by May.
 The government hopes that voters will reward it for responding to parents’ concerns about their children’s addiction to social media.
 Some argue the legislation could cause more harm than it prevents.